Payakumbuh

 The whole area is surrounded on all sides by (but administratively independent from) the Lima Puluh Kota Regency, making it an enclave.
 It is located near the volcanoes of Mount Merapi, Mount Sago, and Bukit Barisan.
-Payakumbuh means "grassy swamp" in the Minangkabau language., suggesting that the area was originally swampy.
+Payakumbuh means "grassy swamp" in the Minangkabau language, suggesting that the area was originally swampy.

 In 2011, Payakumbuh had the highest economic growth of any city in West Sumatra.
 Innovations in sanitation, waste management, healthy traditional markets, street vendors coaching, and urban drainage resulted in this city being awarded the "Urban Innovation Management" in 2012.
 In 2013, Payakumbuh received the "Adipura" ('cleanest city') award in the category of small city for the seventh time.

 Payakumbuh is known for flying duck races, foods like batiah (small sweet rice cookies), gelamai (a sweet coconut palm sugared snack) and rendang.
 Payakumbuh produces a wide range of agriculture products including rice, milk, cattle and palm sugar.

-Payakumbuh and its surrounding villages, namely Mungka, Simalanggang and Batuhampar are the origin of the Negeri Sembilan people of Malaysia.
+Payakumbuh and its surrounding villages within Lima Puluh Kota Regency, namely Mungka (in Mungka District), Simalanggang (in Payakumbuh District) and Batuhampar (in Akabiluru District) are the origin of the Negeri Sembilan people of Malaysia.